 Then he did it three more times.
 After the fifth time, I smiled, thanked him, and off he went to play with his brothers and daddy.

-teaching kids to close the door gently without yelling or being bossy
+Teaching kids to close the door gently without yelling

 When kids continue to do something we’ve repeatedly asked them not to do, it can be tempting to tell them again, but louder.
-And that can turn to yelling very quickly.
+And that can turn into yelling very quickly.

 There is an old wise quote that states, “The definition of insanity is doing the same thing over and over again and expecting different results.”
-The same applies to saying the same thing over and over again and expecting different results.
+The same applies to saying the same thing over and over again and expecting kids to act differently.
 Be creative and try something different.
 For more ideas here’s a post on how to talk to kids so they actually listen.

-As tempting as it is to try to “stand your ground” with an authoritative attitude toward your child, saying, “do this because I said so,” try to understand him and speak to him calmly, without raising your voice.
+As tempting as it is to try to authoritatively “stand your ground” with a “do this because I said so” approach, try to understand him and speak to him calmly, without raising your voice.
 He’s probably incredibly excited about something, so he’s flying out of the door, and the door is flying closed right behind him.

 Or maybe he’s angry about something.
 Breathe.
 Kids and adults alike have the right to be angry.
-Give him a chance to calm down, and then try the approach with practicing to close the door gently several times.
+Give him a chance to calm down, and then try the approach of practicing closing the door gently several times.
 Read this post for tips on how to help your child calm down.

 How do you get your kids to stop slamming the doors?

 - Ask them to close the door as you watch.
 Show them how to do it, if needed.